 - PCBs, or polychlorinated biphenyls, can be found in electrical transformers and other equipment.
 While the manufacture of PCBs has been banned since 1979, they may be present in products and materials produced before the ban.
 PCBs are considered a legacy pollutant, a class of toxics that persist in the environment from contamination that largely occurred in the past. - Dioxins are chlorinated byproducts of chemical manufacturing, incineration, and the pulp and paper industry.
 The EPA Superfund site known as the San Jacinto River Waste Pits is a former paper mill waste disposal site that is a significant source of dioxin contamination in Galveston Bay, and it's most likely not the only one.
-Dioxin may also enter the Bay through the air. - PAHs, or polycyclic aromatic hydrocarbons, are a class of chemicals most often deposited into the Bay through the air.
+Dioxin may also enter the Bay through the air.
+Dioxin is monitored at the San Jacinto River Waste Pits, but not elsewhere in Galveston Bay. - PAHs, or polycyclic aromatic hydrocarbons, are a class of chemicals most often deposited into the Bay through the air.
 PAHs result from the incomplete burning of coal, oil, gas, garbage, or other organic substances.
 They may also get deposited into the Bay as urban runoff that washes away vehicle pollution. - Pesticides are substances intended to control insects.
 Herbicides are used to control weeds and other unwanted plants.
 Pesticides and herbicides are both used on farmland and residential and commercial properties.
 When it rains, runoff from yards, farmland, and roadsides carry these chemicals into local streams, bayous, rivers and the Bay itself.